CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

     ![](media/latest-ex1-apiwebsite.png)

-    >**Note**: Please be aware that the above command may take up to 5 minutes to finish the build.
+    >**Note:** Please be aware that the above command may take up to 5 minutes to finish the build.
 Before taking any further action, make sure it ran successfully.

 1. Redirect to the **labfiles** directory before running the next steps.